csbaxter/nestlabs/mario-reflection/README.md

 ## What to write

 In marioreflect.txt, describe the development process of Mario, and the struggles and successes you experienced.
 Describe at least one aha moment during this process.
-Describe how used nested for loops to solve this problem.
+Describe how you used nested for loops to solve this problem.

 ## How to Submit